GeheimCoding/Factorio/README.md

 # Factorio

 The aim of this project is to automatically play Factorio.
-This README is referring to the stable version `2.0.32`, but can be used as a reference for other versions as well.
+This README is referring to the latest version `2.0.34`, but can be used as a reference for other versions as well.

 ## Remote Console

-Factorio supports their own slightly modified version of the [Source RCON Protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol), which can be used at runtime with the global `rcon` object to [print text](https://lua-api.factorio.com/stable/classes/LuaRCON.html) to the calling `RCON` interface.
+Factorio supports their own slightly modified version of the [Source RCON Protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol), which can be used at runtime with the global `rcon` object to [print text](https://lua-api.factorio.com/latest/classes/LuaRCON.html) to the calling `RCON` interface.
 This essentially allows you to run any console command from anywhere and get back any response you can print.